pymor/pymor/docs/source/tutorial_interpolation.md

 ## Interpolation at an arbitrary finite point

-More general approach is a rational Krylov subspace (also known as the shifted Padé approximation).
+A more general approach is using rational Krylov subspaces (also known as the shifted Padé approximation).

 ```{math}